fp4php/functional-collection/README.md

 wrappers.

-Their operations are lazy and will be applied only once when stream terminal operation like `toArray` will be called.
+Their operations are lazy and will be applied only once when stream terminal operation like `toList` will be called after stream compilation.

 Every non-terminal stream operation will produce new stream fork.
 No more than one fork can be made from stream object.